Judy Moore has been the owner of Canine Behavior Counseling, LLC since 2007.

-I am truly fortunate that I discovered a career, as a Certified Dog Trainer, using positive reinforcement techniques, which reduces stress on your dog while training them.
+I am fortunate to be a Certified Dog Behavior Consultant, using positive reinforcement techniques, to change dogs behavior.
 I have learned over the years that I am able to relate well with both people and animals, and it has become my mission to share that skill in bettering the lives of both.

 My animal-loving and training background began as a child growing up on a small Quarter Horse Farm in Cincinnati, Ohio.
 As the seventh child of eight my beloved parents, Martha and Fran Rapp demonstrated unconditional love for unwanted pets.
 I was surrounded and cared for by all sorts of animals.
 But, growing up on a horse farm meant the primary work was in caring for the horses.
 I not only cared for registered Quarter Horses, I trained them using Natural Horsemanship methods and competed at the highest levels in AQHA shows and competitions throughout the country for over 20 years.
 Of course, dogs were always at my side and I volunteered time supporting my mother’s efforts at the local Animal Shelter, where she was President.
 The “problem” dogs that were otherwise hard to find homes for found their way to our house.
 That’s how I recognized my gift for training dogs, developed my understanding of their behavior, and reapplied the approach of positive reinforcement I utilized effectively raising and training horses.